Southern Lights Aurora

 Creator and Sponsor of this Site:

-Donald from iCommunicate Wanaka is Seeking Employment Aligned with Environmental and Sustainability Values.
+Donald from iCommunicate Wanaka sponsors and maintains this site.
+Always focusing on a strong alignment with Environmental and Sustainability Values.

 Communicating and tech-ing sustainably – because the future is too important to leave to typos and outdated systems